JanDeak/chi_square_test_complex_survey_data/README.md

 chi square test on complex survey data and normal chi square test

 Code consitst of test of indepandence recommende to use on complex survey data.
 Libralies needed PANDAS, numpy, scipy.
-You can compare results of the tests with:
+All you nedd to do is specify weights as weights=pd.DataFrame['vahy'] You can compare results of the tests with: